cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 #.
 Start the robot arms from the same position.
 #.
 Tune Kp and Kd gains and maximum current as you like.

 **DELIVERABLE: Submit a video of your leader/follower setup where you move all 3 joints of the leader, showing the follower copying the movements.
-Report on the differences you noticed between tuning the multi-joint setup verus the single dial setup in your lab document**
+Report on the differences you noticed between tuning the multi-joint setup versus the single dial setup in your lab document**

 [TODO: pic]